patrick-zippenfenig/environmental-data-management-notes/README.md

-# Notes on Environmental Data Management
+# Considerations on Environmental Data Management

-More and more open-data available.
-Unthinkable 10 years ago.
-More and more NWPs offer open-data.
-Higher resolution, global and local area models.
-Enormous amounts of data, get harder and harder to access.
+The availability of open environmental data has grown exponentially, reaching levels that would have been unimaginable just a decade ago.
+National Weather Prediction (NWP) systems are increasingly offering open-access data, including high-resolution models that cover both global and local areas.
+However, as the volume of this data expands, accessing and utilizing it efficiently is becoming increasingly challenging.

-Open-Meteo sets out to change it.
-Fully open-source.
-Redistribute open-data environmental datasets with simple and fast APIs.
-Open-access for non-commercial use and research.
-Integrates models from most important NWPs for Europe, North America and Asia.
+Open-Meteo aims to address these challenges by revolutionizing the way environmental datasets are distributed and accessed.
+As a fully open-source platform, Open-Meteo provides streamlined access to environmental data through fast and user-friendly APIs.
+These services are open for non-commercial and research purposes and integrate models from the leading NWPs across Europe, North America, and Asia.

-The following describes how open-meteo is handling large amounts of environmental data, how it works and the direction for future developments for open-meteo as well as other users of environmental data.
+This paper outlines the strategies employed by Open-Meteo to manage large-scale environmental data, describes its operational mechanics, and discusses future directions for Open-Meteo and other entities that handle environmental datasets.

-## Problem space
+## Challenges in Environmental Data Management

-working with environmental data like weather forecast model output, reanalysis or satellite data in practice is challenging for end users.
+Managing environmental data, such as weather forecasts, reanalysis, and satellite data, presents significant challenges for end users.
+These challenges are particularly pronounced in the following areas:

-1. Data is big and getting bigger.
-But only need small portion of data -> have to download hundrets of GB of GRIB files.
-Huge CPU decoding time, throw away 99% of downloaded and processed data.
-A lot of effort that is not resource intensive, but also requires a lot of know how.
-Downloading like ERA5 even for just one location, may take 3-6 months.
+1. **Data Volume and Accessibility:** The sheer volume of environmental data is immense and continues to grow.
+Users often require only a small subset of this data, but are forced to download and process vast amounts—sometimes hundreds of gigabytes of GRIB files—just to extract the information they need.
+This not only results in substantial data download times time but also leads to the inefficient use of resources, as up to 99% of the downloaded and processed data may be discarded.
+For instance, downloading ERA5 data for a single location can take anywhere from three to six months, underscoring the time-consuming nature of this process.

-2. Difficult to use data.
-GRIB files, projections, aggregations, jumps from 1 to 3 to 6h data.
-Correct processing of solar radiation in order to calculate common variables like evapo reference transpiration ET0 or direct normalized irradiation (DNI) is immensely difficult for novice users.
+2. **Complexity of Data Usage:** The use of environmental data is complicated by various factors, such as the GRIB file format, varying data projections, and irregular temporal resolutions (e.g., data jumps from 1-hour to 3-hour to 6-hour intervals).
+Accurately processing this data to derive commonly used variables, such as reference evapotranspiration (ET0) or direct normal irradiance (DNI), is a daunting task for less experienced users.

-3. So many file formats and standards from various national weather services.
-No generic solution possible.
-Getting to know open data from each NWP is time consuming.
-Hard to discover which data is available.
-No central catalogue.
+3. **Diverse File Formats and Standards:** Environmental data is provided in numerous file formats and follows different standards depending on the source, typically from national weather services.
+There is no universal solution to accommodate this diversity, making it time-consuming for users to familiarize themselves with the specific data offerings of each NWP.
+Furthermore, discovering available data can be a challenge due to the absence of a centralized catalog.

-4. Complicated integrations.
-To effectively get to a point where a user can "work" with weather data, it needs countless of libraries, tinkering to download and store data on a workstation, working with projections to find coordinates and work around problems like you cannot fit a year of ERA5-Land temperature data in memory.
+4. **Complex Integrations:** To effectively utilize weather data, users must navigate a complex ecosystem of libraries and tools to download, store, and process data on their local systems.
+This includes working with various projections to determine coordinates and addressing practical challenges, such as the inability to load an entire year of ERA5-Land temperature data into memory.

-## The current Open-Meteo approach
+By addressing these challenges, Open-Meteo and similar initiatives aim to democratize access to environmental data, making it easier and more efficient for users to engage with this critical information.
+The following sections will delve into the specific methods and technologies employed by Open-Meteo to overcome these obstacles and outline the anticipated advancements in this field.

-Open-Meteo is only a small step, but makes accessing data more transparent and faster.
-However, it does not yet solve all issues.
-Currently, Open-Meteo offers simple HTTP APIs to retrieve a small subset of weather data for individual locations.
+## The Current Open-Meteo Approach

-Open-Meteo is mostly focused on returning time-series data for coordinates.
-This is the exact opposite of how environmental is usually stored and distributed.
+Open-Meteo represents an incremental yet significant step forward in making environmental data more accessible, transparent, and faster to retrieve.
+However, it does not yet address all the challenges associated with environmental data management.
+Presently, Open-Meteo provides simple HTTP APIs that allow users to retrieve a limited subset of weather data for specific locations.

-Weather models updates are continuously updated into a time-series database, which offers the convenient feature that users cannot only get the latest model forecast, but seamlessly get a time-series from the past model runs.
-This enables that users can get a weather forecast from the current day which may already incorporate 0z, 6z and 12z, but also get data from past weeks, months and even years.
+The primary focus of Open-Meteo is on delivering time-series data for specific coordinates, which contrasts with the traditional method of storing and distributing environmental data.
+Weather model outputs are continuously ingested into a time-series database, enabling users to not only access the latest model forecasts but also seamlessly retrieve historical data from past model runs.
+This allows users to obtain weather forecasts that include updates from multiple model runs (e.g., 0z, 6z, and 12z) and to access historical data spanning weeks, months, or even years.

-The database is not limited to weather forecast models, but also includes reanalysis data like ERA5 and ERA5-Land.
-80+ years of hourly for a single location data can be accessed within less than 100 milliseconds!
-This is only possible by storing data efficiently for this use-case and optimizing for performance.
+The database's capabilities extend beyond just weather forecast models; it also includes reanalysis data such as ERA5 and ERA5-Land.
+Users can access over 80 years of hourly data for a single location in less than 100 milliseconds, thanks to the efficient data storage and performance optimization tailored for this use case.

-What users can access:
+### What Users Can Access:

-1. Weather forecasts for individual coordinates with integration of local area models for short term forecasting and global models for medium-range forecasting
+1. **Weather Forecasts:** Time-series data for individual coordinates, integrating local area models for short-term forecasts and global models for medium-range forecasts.

-2. Past weather from high-resolution weather models (archives start ~2018) and reanalysis from ERA5 (1940 onwards with daily updates)
+2. **Historical Weather Data:** High-resolution weather model archives (starting around 2018) and ERA5 reanalysis data (available from 1940 onwards with daily updates).

-3. Access forecasts with lead-time offsets to optimize for one or two day-ahead forecasting as well as generate validations showing the skill of individual forecast days.
+3. **Lead-Time Forecasting and Validation:** Access to forecasts with lead-time offsets to optimize for short-term forecasting (one or two days ahead) and the ability to generate validations to assess the accuracy of individual forecast days.

-4. Access a large range of weather parameters including model and pressure level variables.
-Some parameters like Direct Normal Irradiance (DNI) or Reference Evapotranspiration (ET₀) are calculated on demand.
+4. **Wide Range of Weather Parameters:** A variety of weather parameters, including model-specific and pressure level variables.
+Certain parameters, such as Direct Normal Irradiance (DNI) and Reference Evapotranspiration (ET₀), are calculated on demand.

-5. Access to individual ensemble member forecasts for probabilistic forecasting.
-Around 30 to 50 members are available for each model.
+5. **Ensemble Forecasting:** Access to probabilistic forecasts through individual ensemble member data, with 30 to 50 members available per model.

-6. Additional datasets like Air Quality based on Copernicus CAMS (EU + Global), Climate models (CMIPS HighRes), various ocean wave models, flood models (GloFAS)
+6. **Additional Datasets:** Access to air quality data based on Copernicus CAMS (covering Europe and globally), climate models (CMIP HighRes), various ocean wave models, and flood models (GloFAS).

-Access is not limited to single coordinates.
-Multiple coordinates can be requested in one API call as well.
-Bounding boxes are supported as well, but limited to smaller areas.
-The bounding box feature is not documented yet.
+Users are not limited to requesting data for a single coordinate; multiple coordinates can be queried in a single API call.
+Additionally, bounding boxes can be used to request data for smaller areas, although this feature is currently undocumented.

-Currently it is not possible to access forecasts for larger areas (large country / continent) or the entire globe.
-This is the worst case access pattern for the underlying database.
-User who want to generate maps, are asked to use GRIB files directly.
-However, support is technically possible, but requires some development to make it work.
+At present, it is not possible to access forecasts for larger areas, such as entire countries, continents, or the globe.
+Such requests are the most challenging for the underlying database, and users who need to generate maps are advised to use GRIB files directly.
+However, with further development, support for these broader queries could be implemented.

-## Storing data
+### Data Storage

-GRIB files work well to store a large field for a single timesteps of a single variable.
-Compression is reasonable good.
-To read a single location or small area, the entire field needs to be decoded.
-If multiple GRIB messages are concatenated in a single file, this requires an index file to access an individual parameters, complicating it further to access GRIB files on demand.
+GRIB files are effective for storing large fields corresponding to single time steps of individual variables, offering reasonably good compression.
+However, to access data for a specific location or small area, the entire field must be decoded.
+When multiple GRIB messages are concatenated in a single file, an index file is required to access individual parameters, further complicating on-demand access to GRIB files.

-An API serving weather data needs an underlying database which is specifically optimized to ingest large amounts of data and read small portions randomly preferable as a time-series.
+To efficiently serve weather data through an API, the underlying database must be optimized for ingesting large volumes of data and for retrieving small, specific portions—preferably as time-series data.

-The solution is relatively simple to structure weather data in multidimensional arrays, transpose for fast time access and store it on disk in formats like NetCDF, Zarr or HDF5.
-Data needs to be chunked (e.g. 50 gridpoints x 50 timesteps) and compressed using various formats like gzip, zstd, blosc, lz4 and others.
+A practical solution involves structuring weather data into multidimensional arrays, transposing the data for quick time access, and storing it in formats like NetCDF, Zarr, or HDF5.
+The data should be chunked (e.g., 50 grid points x 50 time steps) and compressed using formats such as gzip, zstd, blosc, lz4, among others.

-A 0.25° model with 80 forecast steps every 3 hours has the dimensions of [1440; 720; 80].
-Instead of storing each run in its own file, a continuous time-series can be formed by creating one file for every calender week and merge data into existing weekly files, a continuous time-series forms automatically.
+For instance, a weather model with a 0.25° resolution and 80 forecast steps every 3 hours would have dimensions of [1440; 720; 80].
+Instead of saving each run in a separate file, a continuous time-series can be formed by creating one file per calendar week and merging the new data into these weekly files.
+This automatically generates a continuous time-series.

 ![Database run overlap](images/database_run_overlap.png)

-By using simple files, data can then be arranged like this:
+The data can then be organized in a straightforward directory structure, such as:
 - `/temperature_2m/`
 - `/temperature_2m/2024_week01.nc`
 - `/temperature_2m/2024_week02.nc`